 “Program” means the Infill Infrastructure Grant Program as implemented by these Guidelines.

-“Qualifying Infill Area” means an area designated in the Program application that is a contiguous area located within an Urbanized Area (i) that has been previously developed, or where at least 75 percent of the perimeter of the area adjoins parcels that are developed with Urban Uses, and (ii) in which at least one development application has been approved or is pending approval for a residential or mixed-use residential project that meets the definition and criteria in this Section for a Qualifying Infill Project.
+“Qualifying Infill Area” means an area designated in the Program application that is a contiguous area located within an Urbanized Area (1) that has been previously developed, or where at least 75 percent of the perimeter of the area adjoins parcels that are developed with Urban Uses, and (2) in which at least one development application has been approved or is pending approval for a residential or mixed-use residential project that meets the definition and criteria in this Section for a Qualifying Infill Project.

 “Qualifying Infill Project” means a residential or mixed-use residential development project designated in the Program application that is located within an Urbanized Area on a site that has been previously developed, or on a vacant site where at least 75 percent of the perimeter of the site adjoins parcels that are developed with Urban Uses.
 A property is adjoining the side of a project site if the property is separated from the project site only by an improved public right-of-way.